redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/notebook-pod-sizes/README.md

 # notebook-pod-sizes

+> [!WARNING]
+> This option has been depreciated in favor of Hardware Profiles.

 ## Purpose
 This component is designed help admins configure the default sizes users can select from when creating a new Workbenches.